andrewhua92/ECE356-Database-Project/guide.md

 Possible granular options for `-g` flag are: `likes`, `retweets`, `followers`, where they search for *most* of the specific option in a tweet given the parameters of the command.

-`python3 app.py tweets -g retweets -c dt`
+`python3 app.py tweets -g retweets -p dt`

 This will show tweet information including the tweet, the number of retweets, who it was by, and where the tweet was made from (if possible to determine), about the specified candidate.

-`python3 app.py tweets -s NY -c jb`
+`python3 app.py tweets -s NY -p jb`

 This will show the number of tweets about the specified candidate in the specified state.

-`python3 app.py tweets -s IL -c dt -g likes`
+`python3 app.py tweets -s IL -p dt -g likes`

 This will show tweet information including the tweet, the number of likes, who it was by, and where the tweet was made from (if possible to determine), all from the specified state about the specified candidate.